 MMS as a secure low-bandwidth messaging service

-IMO/BIMCO Documents (not specific to MS)

-The Guidelines on Cyber Security onboard Ships - Version 4

-MSC-FAL.1/Circ.3

-Resolution MSC.428(98)

 Potential Gaps

-How to operate a maritime service from the provider perspective (is it use-case specific?)

-Procedures for incidents, disaster recovery, risk mitigation (could be covered by a more general guideline also applicable to VTS & AtoN (?))

-How to model (decentralized) trust relations and implement them securely (WIP @ MCP consortium)

-Using low-bandwidth communication channels (like VDES) is currently a general gap for MS (not only for cyber security).
+Measures to provide authentication in existing systems like AIS and VDES are still in development.

+IALA GXXXX: Guideline on VDES VDL integrity monitoring (in development)

 Considerations for VTS

-In VTS, cyber security risks focus on three main areas, namely the sensors, the presentation (VTS systems) and the communication systems, all with their unique risks and potential mitigating measures.
+In VTS, cyber security risks focus on three main areas, namely the sensors, the VTS Core (presentation/processing) systems and the communication systems, all with their unique risks and potential mitigating measures.

 Availability and reliability of the systems usually has the highest priority and cyber security measures may have an adverse effect on these.
 On the other hand, not taking measures against cyber risks may impact availability and reliability.
 Therefore, a good balance between security and reliability is required.
 A risk assessment is a good approach to find this balance.